CGJennings/se3docs/docs/um-release-notes.md

 * Plug-in catalog now uses https by default.
 * A simplified version of the previous script compatibility feature has been reinstated (off by default).
 * Removed the legacy version of the [script library docs](http://se3docs.cgjennings.ca/assets/jsdoc/).
+* Added dark theme colours for source code editor.

 ### Bug fixes

 * Double clicking an item in a list in the deck editor could result in an infinite loop trying to fit the item.
 * Script functions `string`, `gstring`, etc., do not pass format specifiers correctly.
+* Icon background of message dialog did not match theme colour.
+* About dialog colours now enforce light-on-dark even in dark themes, as some graphical elements do not work with dark themes.

 ### Changes to how subprocesses are launched